karenswang/karenswang/README.md

 - 👋 Hi, I’m Karen Wang.
 - 🌱 I’m a rising graduate student at the dual degree of Computer Science and Journalism at Columbia University.
 - 👀 I’m interested in computational journalism, including using data, design and code to explore different aspects of journalism.
+- 🌟 To learn more about me, feel free to visit my personal website: https://www.karenswang.com/

 <!---